 I definitely was leaning toward a more modern look and feel but wanted to explore some traditional fireplace designs as well — of course, I’ll be adding a mantle on top.

 I should mention that I did explore the idea of purchasing a cast fireplace mantle similar to what Sarah from Room For Tuesday installed in her living room.
-But after talking through some roadblocks with Chuck, the best contractor and builder in Barrington and Chicago’s North West Suburbs I might add, we ultimately decided a custom fabrication would be the best option.
+But after talking through some roadblocks with Chuck, the best contractor and builder in Barrington, IL, we ultimately decided a custom fabrication would be the best option.

 See that fireplace surround with the coining?
 Top right?
 Clutch the pearls!
 That was the look I was going for with one minor tweak, I wanted to have a 90º angle versus the beveled edge between the coins.
 Lauren, the CAD designer, said no problemo.
 The gas valve placement was a detail Chuck pointed out.
 As is, it would sit on the front of the surround, smack dab in the middle of the coining.
 Chuck asked if I was okay with that.
 Not being one who enjoyed moving gas lines and removing brick (I have PTSD from the first patio renovation), yes, was totally okay with leaving it — not need to open that can of worms.
 Chuck sent me this $20 extra-long gas valve key as a quick fix to the added depth from the coining.